MaxComerma/TFM_Behavioral_Data_Science/README.md

 ## Data

-- *The dataset is not included because it belongs to the MetrikaMind/UB study.*
+- *An anonymized dataset is included
+-
 ## Reproduce

 ```r